Archaique00/gifFolders/README.md

-# GifFolders for Vencord / Vesktop
+# GifFolders for Vencord / Equicord / Vesktop

-GifFolders is a Vencord userplugin that adds local folders to Discord's native favorite GIF picker.
+GifFolders is a Vencord / Equicord userplugin that adds local folders to Discord's native favorite GIF picker.

 This repository contains two local versions: